exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### SL strategy

-None of the variables are very strong nor very weak.
+All variables in SL are about the same in power, except for \\a_1\\ and \\b_1\\ (which are slightly worse than a_2 and b_2).
+Selectively buying variables at certain times (active) yields very little results.
 Therefore, we can get away with autobuy all for idle.
-Selectively buying variables at certain times (active) yields very little results.
-Therefore we will autobuy all.
 Before autobuy, simply buy the cheapest variable.

-The milestone order for idle is all into 4th milestone, then 3rd milestone, then 1st milestone, then 2nd milestone.
-Since all we do for idle is autobuy, idling is very simple.

 #### Milestone swapping - why it works
 For active, there is a milestone swapping strategy that is significantly faster than idling (approximately twice the speed).
 If we carefully examine the effects of each milestone, we can conclude the following: